Frequently Asked Questions

-One of our three Board-certified veterinary pathologists will perform or supervise any diagnostic or research necropsy.
+One of our three Board-certified veterinary pathologists will perform and/or supervise any diagnostic or research necropsy.
 We also participate in training veterinary pathology residents from the School of Veterinary Medicine, and in some instances, the resident may perform a necropsy under the supervision of the pathologist.
 In these cases, you will see two names on the bottom of your report.
 One will always be a Board-certified veterinary pathologist (Diplomate, American College of Veterinary Pathologists).
 Our veterinary technician performs necropsies on sentinel rodents.
-She is trained to recognize gross abnormalities, which trigger examination by one of the veterinary pathologists.
+She is trained to recognize gross abnormalities, which will trigger examination by one of the veterinary pathologists.

 Will you perform necropsies for me on my experimental animals that I have injected or treated?